finneh4249/T2A2-API-Application/README.md

 * **Error handling:** The API returns appropriate HTTP status codes and error messages.
 * **Pagination:** For large result sets, pagination is supported.
 * **Rate limiting:** To prevent abuse, rate limiting is implemented.
+* **Confirmation Emails:** To keep simplicity in the program, confirmation emails are not sent to the user, however, a confirmation link is returned in the endpoint.
+This is a simulated behaviour for simplicities sake for this assignment.

 ## Design Requirements